Jangipur subdivision

 Jangipur subdivision is an administrative subdivision of Murshidabad district in the state of West Bengal, India.
+West Bengal's CM Mamata Banerjee announced that a new Farakka subdivision will be created from the Farakka, Suti I, and Suti II blocks of Jangipur Subdivision.

 Overview

 The Bhagirathi River splits the district into two natural physiographic regions – Rarh on the west and Bagri on the east.
 Jangipur subdivision lies in the Rarh region in Murshidabad district.
 The Rarh region spreads over from the adjoining Santhal Pargana division of Jharkhand on the west.
 The land is slightly higher in altitude than the surrounding plains and is undulating.
 The Padma River, on the east, separates Murshidabad district from Malda district and Chapai Nawabganj and Rajshahi districts of Bangladesh in the north.

 Geography

 Subdivisions

 Murshidabad district is divided into the following administrative subdivisions:

 Administrative units

 Jangipur subdivision has 5 police stations, 7 community development blocks, 7 panchayat samitis, 61 gram panchayats, 561 mouzas, 420 inhabited villages, 2 municipalities and 52 census towns.
 The municipalities are: Jangipur and Dhulian.
 The census towns are: Farakka Barrage Township, Srimantapur (P), Benia Gram, Arjunpur, Sibnagar, Memrejpur, Pranpara, Mahadebnagar, Anup Nagar, Jaffrabad, Kankuria, Uttar Mahammadpur, Chachanda, Dhusaripara, Serpur, Kohetpur, Bhasaipaikar, Jaykrishnapur, Basudebpur, Madna, Ramakantapur, Nayabahadurpur, Fatellapur, Jagtaj, Debipur, Aurangabad, Mahendrapur, Hafania, Dafahat, Paschim Punropara, Ichhlampur, Chakmeghoan, Kakramari, Khanpur, Khidirpur, Bhabki, Ghorsala, Srikantabati, Charka, Dafarpur, Ramnagar, Mirzapur, Giria, Mithipur, Jot Kamal, Osmanpur, Sahajadpur, Khodarampur, Donalia, Teghari, Krishna Sali and Bara Jumla.
 The subdivision has its headquarters at Jangipur.

 Note: The two maps present some of the notable locations in the subdivision.
 All places marked in the maps are linked in the larger full screen maps.